PBA Home > Institutional Research & Analysis >

 Surveys on general student and alumni experiences -- 1990's to present

-Highlighted entries in this list denote regular, ongoing surveys shown in
+after a couple of iterations.
+Highlighted entries in this list denote current, ongoing surveys

 PBA's survey cycle.

 Beginning in 2000, most all of PBA's surveys were administered via the Web, except for the Alumni survey, which

 was administered on paper until 2007.
 We exclude from all surveys any students who have requested

 a privacy flag on their records.

 For results of the 1990's and earlier surveys other than those mentioned below, please see the